Computing Quantum Channel Capacities: Overview of results

+Previous works have considered other methods to approximate the solution of entropic optimization problems in quantum information theory~\cite{nagaoka1998algorithms,Nagaoka01,Shor03,Hayashi05, kato2009computational, tanuma2011revisiting, Sutter16,Fawzi18,Fawzi2019,Gour10,Girard14}.
+Here, we provide the first fully quantum version for Blahut-Arimoto type algorithms, give convergence guarantees and demonstrate numerically that these algorithms outperform all previously known algorithms for the specific optimization tasks.
+In particular, calculating the classical capacity of classical-quantum channels has been the subject of several previous works.
+Nagaoka~\cite{nagaoka1998algorithms} proposed a Blahut-Arimoto type algorithm to compute the Holevo quantity but did not provide an analysis of the convergence and the time complexity.
+A provable convergence bound for the estimation of the Holevo quantity was previously given in~\cite{Sutter16} by using an algorithm based on convex programming duality and smoothing techniques and has a time complexity of

-This suggests that our iterative algorithm is faster for the regime $|B|\gg|X|$ but slower for $|X|\gg|B|$ in the worst case.
+This suggests that our generalized Blahut-Arimoto algorithm is faster for the regime $|B|\gg|X|$ but slightly slower for $|X|\gg|B|$ in the worst case.
+However, our numerical results suggest that Blahut-Arimoto type algorithms converge much faster in practice than the algorithm given in~\cite{Sutter16}.
+Further, the techniques used in~\cite{Sutter16} could not be generalized to fully quantum settings.
 For other algorithms that compute the Holevo quantity, there is often no explicit complexity analysis given.
+In particular, in~\cite{kato2009computational,tanuma2011revisiting}, an algorithm to approximate the Holevo quantity of arbitrary quantum channels is provided.
+However, no convergence guarantees are given and numerics suggest that the runtime of the algorithm is quite high in practice~\cite{kato_voronoi_2008}.

-Comparing with the relative entropy optimization work of Fawzi and Fawzi~\cite{Fawzi18}\,---\,based on semi-definite approximations of the matrix logarithm~\cite{Fawzi2019}\,---\, our numerics suggest that for the specific optimization problems considered here, Blahut-Arimoto type algorithms converge faster (Section~\ref{sec:numerics-cq}).
+We compare our numerics with the best known runtimes given in~\cite{Fawzi18}, whose algorithm is based on semi-definite approximations of the matrix logarithm~\cite{Fawzi2019}.
+Our numerics suggest that for the specific optimization problems considered here, Blahut-Arimoto type algorithms converge faster (Section~\ref{sec:numerics-cq}).
 We emphasize that while the advantage of Blahut-Arimoto type algorithms might be explained by their conformity to the specific structure of entropy optimization problems, the method presented in~\cite{Fawzi18} is applicable for a wider range of problems.